 Hi, Bunnies.
 It's been a couple of years since we went plastic free.
-Back in 2016, were asked by many bunnies to ship their parcels without plastic.
+Back in 2016, we were asked by many bunnies to ship their parcels without plastic.
 It was really hard cause our candles were made in glass jars back then.
 But, having so many bunnies getting in touch opened up our eyes.

 Now, in 2019, we avoid plastic packed supplies too.
 We even reduce our CO2 impact by bulk buying our supplies & booking specific delivery dates to avoid having the Royal mail bunny in our doorstep every morning.